mdmtk/docs/edge/source/guide/tutorials/quickstart.md

 ###Creating a Set XML

-1. Start the jar file "DSDtoXML.jar" located in the folder "DSD To XML".
+1. Start the jar file `DsdTool.jar` located in the folder `DSD To XML`.
 You will be presented with the following menu screen.

 	![img](images/xml-gen/mainmenu.PNG)